NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/finish.md

-This concludes this tutorial!
 You now have an understanding of the major parts of an HAProxy configuration file:

 | Section  | Description                                                                   |   |   |   |
 |----------|-------------------------------------------------------------------------------|---|---|---|